-In 2014, tuition for full-time students at Shoreline Community College was $3,588 a year for in-state students and $6,351 a year for out-of-state students.
-On average, college tuition rises about 3 percent a year.
+In 2022, tuition for full-time students at Shoreline Community College was $3,882 a year for in-state students and $9,562 a year for out-of-state students.

-Shoreline Community College is a public, state institution, so it offers a reduced tuition rate of $3,588 for in-state students who attend full-time.
-For students who are not considered Washington-residents, out-of-state tuition is $6,351 a year.
+Shoreline Community College is a public, state institution, so it offers a reduced tuition rate of $3,882 for students who qualify as state residents and attend full-time.
+For non-Washington residents, out-of-state tuition is $9,562 a year.

 Shoreline Community College has the same tuition for international students as for those from out of state.